Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ## Host-Device Synchronization

-PyTorch executes GPU based kernels asynchronously.
+PyTorch executes GPU kernels asynchronously.
 Whilst a CUDA kernel runs on GPU, the CPU continues to queue up further kernels behind it.
 This prevents being bottlenecked by general overhead costs such as launching kernels and those associated with the Python interpreter.

 This has implications for timing GPU operations.
 If we take a naïve approach we end up simply timing the kernel launch, and not the time taken for a kernel to execute.
 The common solution is to call `torch.cuda.synchronize()` before taking a timing measurement.
 This waits for all kernels in all CUDA streams to complete.
 In other words, it stalls the host thread until the GPU finishes all assigned tasks.
 Here's an example: